dictation-toolbox/natlink/documentation/_build/html/_sources/developers.rst.txt

   (...)

-So issue#86_ is solved and explained with this all.
+So issue#86(https://github.com/dictation-toolbox/natlink/issues/86) is hopefully solved and explained with this all.

 .. _issue#86: https://github.com/dictation-toolbox/natlink/issues/86